 Is the Creation of “Hybrid Meat” Necessary to Gain the Acceptance of Consumers Toward Cultivated Animal Products?

-It is uncertain that satisfying consumers’ cravings for slaughter-free will require a combination of farmed and plant-based meat.
+It is uncertain that satisfying consumers’ cravings for slaughter-free protein will require a combination of farmed and plant-based meat.

 The raising of animals for food is a major contributor to environmental degradation and is responsible for at least 14.5 percent of the world’s greenhouse gas emissions.
 In addition, factory farming is associated with an increased risk of future pandemics, which poses a threat to the general population’s health.
 All of these problems taken together make it very evident that we need to transition away from eating meat, and farm-raised meat has been held up as the solution to this problem.